 This ostentatious cluster of high-end condos juts out from the mainland and dominates the Panama City waterfront.

 These high-rises huddle around their sail-shaped big brother, a Trump-branded hotel until recent legal, verbal, and physical tussles saw it stripped of its name and management by the new owners.

-Now called The Bahia Grand, this is the only true oceanfront hotel in the city.
+Now a JW Marriott, this is the only true oceanfront hotel in the city.
 Oh – and it’s also the tallest building in Central America.

 Boasting five stars, a casino, condominiums, restaurants, and entertainment venues, it even runs its own ferry service to Saboga Island.
 This offshore haven with its empty beaches and rainforest provides a perfect escape from the city for the day.

 On the tip of Punta Pacifica is a bridge connecting Panama City to the Ocean Reef Islands.

 Another nod to Dubai, these two artificial islands will be a collection of luxury condo residences with open areas surrounding a marina.
 Still a community in progress, these are the only man-made islands of their kind in Latin America and will be the height of exclusivity once complete.